 The NSArray class is like any other collection, in that it allows the programmer to manage a group of objects.
-NSArray differs from NSSet in that NSArray is ordered, allowing an object to be retrieved by its index into the array.
+The NSArray differs from the NSSet in that the NSArray allows an object to be retrieved by its index into the array.
 An index is the numeric position that an object would occupy in the NSArray.
 For example, if there are three elements in the NSArray, the objects can be referenced by an index from 0 to 2.
 As with most things in the C and Objective-C languages, an index starts at 0.

-With NSArray (and NSDictionary covered next), there is a nice feature called a collection literal.
+With the NSArray (and NSDictionary covered next), there is a nice feature called a collection literal.
 A collection literal allows a collection to be represented by simple syntax.
-For NSArray, this syntax is simply @[ ..., ... ].
+For an NSArray, this syntax is simply $@[\dots, \dots]$.
 While it's still possible to initialize the NSArray class the older, original way, it's best to use the new collection literal instead.
-See examples in Listing 8-3.